 Parameters Description Project tree window Displays all projects in the workspace.
-Frames can be selected from the current project and from all projects with the Keep project in memory option active Frames window Selection of frame.
-If several frames are selected, the first selected frame is used for the execution of the function.
-Show this dialog in the Runtime Switches to this frame selection dialog when this function is executed in Runtime.
-No selection Has no function for this selection.
-Scroll to monitor Active: Scroll bars are shown in Runtime, which make it possible to scroll to the monitor.
-Only available with multi-monitor systems.
-Monitor Selection of the monitor from the drop-down list.
-This contains: Current monitor All virtual monitors defined in the monitor administration Optional: All monitors Only available with multi-monitor systems.
-OK Applies settings and closes dialog.
-Cancel Discards all changes and closes dialog.
+Frames can be selected from the current project and from all projects with the Keep project in memory option active Frames window Selection of a frame.
+If several frames are selected, the frame at the top of the list is used to execute the function.
+No selection Removes selection and closes dialog. ОК Applies settings and closes the dialog.
+Cancel Discards all changes and closes the dialog.
 Help Opens online help.